andrewstarritt/quaternion/README.md

     Quaternion("(1.2+3.4i+2.6j-2k")      -- unmatched parenthesis

 f) from a 3x3 matrix of floats (and/or float-able objects).
-The matrix must be a 3-tuple, each element itself being a 3-tuple of floats.
+The matrix must be a triplet iterator with each item itself being a triplet iterator of float or floatable objects.
    The matrix should ideally be a rotation matrix, i.e. the determinent should be 1, however no attempt is made to check this nor is any attempt made to normalise the matrix.
-   The resulting quaternion may be normalised or reconstructed from the rotation angle and axis.
+   The resulting quaternion may be subsequently normalised or reconstructed from the rotation angle and axis.

 ## <a name = "attributes"/><span style='color:#00c000'>attributes</span>